Virtual Icebreakers for remote teams: Fun ideas for people who hate "Team building"

 Avoid chaos by establishing who goes next or assigning turns.

-Experiment with Formats
+Experiment with formats

 Try different activities to see what resonates best with your team.